TejaswiParuchuri/Elastic_Application/README.md

 👉 The web tier waits until any response is generated in the response sqs queue.<br/>
 👉 Once, responses are genearted the web tier will retrieve the predicted results for each image and then displays it to the user.<br/>
 #### Controller:
-👉 The controller reads the number of messages from the input message queue and scales up the number of compute resources based on the demand.<br/>
+👉 The controller reads the number of messages from the Request message queue and scales up the number of compute resources based on the demand.<br/>
-👉 It runs for every 20 seconds to read if any new requests have been recieved, and also considers the running/pending EC2 instances which have already been instantiated before scaling up the resources.<br/>
+👉 The controller job runs for every 10 seconds to read if any new requests have been recieved, and also considers the running/pending EC2 instances which have already been instantiated before scaling up the resources.<br/>
 #### AppTier:
 App Tier is created from our own AMI which consists of the given classifier code along with the additional code to run the given classifier. <br/>
 👉As soon as the instance is created from controller from the given AMI, a cronjob will start which will execute appInstance.py <br/>